Tropical cyclone rainfall climatology: General distribution within a tropical cyclone

 Isaac Cline was the first to investigate rainfall distribution around tropical cyclones in the early 1900s.
 He found that a larger proportion of rainfall falls in advance of the center (or eye) than after the center's passage, with the highest percentage falling in the right front quadrant.
 Father Viñes of Cuba found that some tropical cyclones have their highest rainfall rates in the rear quadrant within a training (non-moving) inflow band.
 Normally, as a tropical cyclone intensifies, its heavier rainfall rates become more concentrated around its center.
-Rainfall is found to be heaviest in tropical cyclone's inner core, whether it be the eyewall or central dense overcast, within a degree latitude of the center, with lesser amounts farther away from the center.
-Most of the rainfall in tropical cyclones is concentrated within its radius of gale-force (34 kn) winds.
+Rainfall is found to be heaviest in tropical cyclones' inner core, whether it be the eyewall or central dense overcast, within a degree latitude of the center, with lesser amounts farther away from the center.
+Most of the rainfall in tropical cyclones is concentrated within their radius of gale-force (34 kn) winds.
 Rainfall is more common near the center of tropical cyclones overnight.
 Over land, outer bands are more active during the heating of the day, which can act to restrict inflow into the center of the cyclone.
 Recent studies have shown that half of the rainfall within a tropical cyclone is stratiform in nature.
 The chart to the right was developed by Riehl in 1954 using meteorological equations that assume a gale radius of about 140 mi, a fairly symmetric cyclone, and does not consider topographic effects or vertical wind shear.
 Local amounts can exceed this chart by a factor of two due to topography.
-Wind shear tends to lessen the amounts below what is shown on the table.
+Wind shear tends to lessen the amounts below what is shown in the table.

 Relation to storm size

 The relative sizes of Typhoon Tip, Cyclone Tracy, and the United States.

 Larger tropical cyclones have larger rain shields, which can lead to higher rainfall amounts farther from the cyclone's center.
 This is generally due to the longer time frame rainfall falls at any one spot in a larger system, when compared to a smaller system.
-Some of the difference seen concerning rainfall between larger and small storms could be the increased sampling of rainfall within a larger tropical cyclone when compared to that of a compact cyclone; in other words, the difference could be the result of a statistical problem.
+Some of the differences seen concerning rainfall between larger and smaller storms could be the increased sampling of rainfall within a larger tropical cyclone when compared to that of a compact cyclone; in other words, the difference could be the result of a statistical problem.